PeerDiego/silent-test-script/README.md

 ## Summary

-The main change is with the use of the `UEM_Compatible_Mode` switch which allows the script to exit after the silent runner is launched, relying on the child watchdog process to close it after the scenario duration time elapses.
+The main change is with the use of the `UEM_Compatible_Mode` switch which allows the script to exit after the silent runner is launched, relying on the child watchdog process to close the runner (headless browser instance) after the scenario duration time elapses.
 Without the switch, the script stays open for the duration of the scenario causing UEMs to time out and mis-report the script as having failed.

 ## Original